 The goal of the USA College of Nursing (CON) ECHO® programs is to create centers of excellence dedicated to increasing knowledge and awareness of healthcare treatment in primary care.

-EXPANDING THE CAPABILITY OF PRIMARY CARE
+EXPANDING THE CAPABILITY AND ACCESSIBILITY OF SPECIALTY CARE BY PRIMARY CARE

 No cost to participate | Free continuing education credits available to eligible participants

 Healthcare Providers – If your patients will benefit from high-quality health services, from local people they know and trust, then the USA CON ECHO® programs can provide interprofessional telementoring BECAUSE:

 There aren't enough specialists to treat everyone who needs care, especially in rural and underserved communities.